WeHo Seismic Retrofit Program

 How will I know if my building will be subject to the ordinance?

 The inventory of buildings that will be subject to the recently adopted Ordinances is currently under review and being reconciled with the specifications within the Ordinances.
-Building information will become available in late October 2017.
+Building information is expected to be made available in Spring of 2018.

 How much does a Soft Story Retrofit cost?